EleutherAI/aria-amt/README.md

     -q8
 ```

 If you want to do batch transcription, use the `-load_dir` flag and adjust `-bs` accordingly.
 Compiling and may take some time, but provides a significant speedup.
-Quantizing (`-q8`) further speeds up inference when the `-compile` flag is also used.
+Quantizing (`-q8` flag) further speeds up inference when the `-compile` flag is also used.

 NOTE: Int8 quantization is only supported on GPUs that support BF16.